matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 `/_matrix/client/r0/account/3pid/delete`, in which case the unbind is authenticated by a signed request from the Homeserver.

+### HS Register API

+The `bind_email` and `bind_msisdn` options to `/_matrix/client/r0/register` in
+the client/server API will be deprecated.
+Due to the fact that `/_matrix/identity/v2/3pid/bind` requires authentication, it will no longer be possible for the Homeserver to bind 3PIDs as part of the registration process.

 ### IS Register API

 The following new APIs will be introduced to support OpenID auth as per